Victorinox Fibrox 10" Chef's Knife

-The longer blade for bigger hands and larger cuts - tested through 20 years After using PRODUCT_LINK for 20 years (including 10 in professional kitchens), it's my go-to for breaking down proteins and chopping larger vegetables.
-The extra 2 inches over the standard 8" model makes a real difference when working fast with whole chickens, pork shoulders, or large butternut squash.
+The longer blade for bigger hands and larger cuts - tested through 20 years After 20 years with this knife (including a decade in professional kitchens), it's my go-to for breaking down proteins and chopping larger vegetables.
+The extra 2 inches over the standard 8" model makes a real difference when working fast with steaks, pork shoulders, or large butternut squash.

 Testing Results: 20 Years of Professional Use